Michel Temer: Investigations

 In 2016, he was accused of having a lobbyist bribe others between 1997 and 2001 in ethanol deals through state-run oil company Petrobras.
 He was also under investigation for accepting more than $1.5 million in funds from construction company Camargo Correa, which works with Petrobras.
 Spreadsheets from the construction company listed Temer's name 21 times.
 The numbers next to his name added up to $345,000, which authorities alleged were bribes and which Temer said were legal campaign contributions.
 The claim was dismissed by the courts, and Temer denied any wrongdoing.
 Temer has also been accused of electoral fraud; in 2016, he allegedly solicited $2.9m in illegal campaign donations in 2014.
 Part of investigation is into whether bribe money helped fund the 2014 campaign that saw Dilma Rousseff re-elected president with Temer as her running mate; Temer also denies this.

 In 2017 Brazil's federal police said that investigators have found evidence the president received bribes to help businesses.
 A released video made by investigators shows Rodrigo Rocha Loures, former Temer aide, carrying a suitcase filled with about $150,000 in cash allegedly being sent from JBS S.A. to the president.

 In 2018, Brazilian Supreme Court Justice ordered Temer be included in an ongoing investigation into $3.07 million in illicit funds his Brazilian Democratic Party allegedly received from construction firm Odebrecht.

 Relations with the American Embassy

-According to official government cables published by WikiLeaks, Temer provided information to the U.S. Embassy in Brazil in 2006.
+According to leaked diplomatic cables, Temer provided information to the U.S. Embassy in Brazil in 2006.
 Temer is described as gaining the loyalty of lower class Brazilians by strengthening social programs and opposing Lula da Silva.
 The report has the status "sensitive but unclassified" with Temer stating that Lula da Silva "might finally begin to heed his friends on the left" and would "be led away from the orthodox macro-economic policies that have dominated his first term".